MolBIFFM/diana/README.md

 differential post-translational modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by a protein-protein interaction network and its densely interacting communities as well as the distribution of mass spectrometric measurements across communities can be assessed.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by densely interacting portions of protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them can be assessed.

-Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by a protein-protein interaction network, can be generated along customized Cytoscape style specifications for each type of network.
+Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along customized Cytoscape style specifications.

 ## Setup
 External dependencies can be installed using pip by running the following